virtualritz/exifmv/README.md

 which served me well for 15 years.
 When I started to learn Rust in 2018 I decided to port the Python code to Rust as CLI app learning experience.

-As such this app may not be the prettiest code you've come across lately.
+As such this app may not be the prettiest code you’ve come across lately.
 It may also contain non-idiomatic (aka: non-Rust) ways of doing stuff.
 If you feel like fixing any of those or add some nice features, I look forward to merge your PRs.
 Beers!

-Current version: 0.5.2
+Current version: 0.5.3

 ## License

-Apache-2.0 OR BSD-3-Clause OR MIT OR Zlib at your discretion.
+Apache-2.0 OR BSD-3-Clause OR MIT OR Zlib